suurjaak/grepros/README.md

   --no-console-output   do not print matches to console --progress            show progress bar when not printing matches to console --verbose             print status messages during console output
-                        for publishing and bag writing
+                        for publishing and writing --no-verbose          do not print status messages during console output for publishing and writing

 Bag input control:
   -n [FILE [FILE ...]], --filename [FILE [FILE ...]]